AdobeDocs/adobeio-console/projects-template.md

 When the _Browse Templates_ dialog opens, you will be able to select a template type.

-Currently three is one template type available: Adobe Custom Applications.
-This template supports you in creating a project that generates an Adobe Custom Application.
+Currently three is one template type available: Project Firefly.
+The Project Firefly template provides all of the developer tools you need to build Single Page Applications with Adobe's UI toolkit, create microservices, and orchestrate APIs in Adobe Experience Cloud.

 > **Note:** Additional templates will be released in the future to support the streamlining of other workflows and creation of applications.